canonical-web-and-design/maas-gui-vanilla-theme/CONTRIBUTING.md

-# Contributing to Dashboard Vanilla Theme
+# Contributing to MAAS GUI Vanilla Theme

-So, you'd like to contribute to the Dashboard Vanilla Theme?
+So, you'd like to contribute to the MAAS GUI Vanilla Theme?
 Great!

 ## Bugs and issues